ANA Industry Benchmark

 TrueAdSpend (Buy-side): Percentage of total tracked ad spending (without deducting transaction costs) directed to TrueImpressions measures overall campaign effectiveness across quality dimensions.
 Top quartile performance indicates excellent campaign quality management, while bottom quartile performance suggests significant improvement opportunities through better supply source selection and enhanced quality controls.

+c.
 Advanced Cost and Efficiency Metrics

 CPM: Cost paid per thousand impressions calculated against matched DSP and Ad Verification platform spend measures basic media pricing efficiency.
 CPM interpretation varies significantly based on targeting precision, inventory quality, format types, and competitive dynamics, with quartile distribution showing market pricing ranges.